The Heritage Foundation: LGBTQ rights opposition

 In 2013, a Heritage Foundation panel denounced the Boy Scouts of America organization's proposal to allow membership for gay boy scouts, but not gay scout leaders.
 Heritage's panelists variously argued that the proposal, if implemented, would be a "fatal concession" that would lead to "increased boy on boy contact", "moral confusion", and damage to "understanding of fatherhood" or "character formation".

 The Heritage Foundation has controversially opposed gay marriage, including both the 2015 Obergefell v.
 Hodges decision by the Supreme Court, and the 2022 Respect for Marriage Act.
 Ahead of the Obergefell ruling, Heritage's Ryan T. Anderson argued that gay acceptance is linked to single motherhood, sexual permissiveness, and reformed divorce laws.
 He added that the issue should be left to the states, but that the states should not legalize gay marriage either.
 Arguing against the 2022 Respect for Marriage Act, Heritage's Roger Severino stated: "Marriage is the exclusive, lifelong, conjugal union between one man and one woman, and any departure from that design hurts the indispensable goal of having every child raised in a stable home by the mom and dad who conceived him."
 In 2010, the Heritage Foundation also conducted meetings, which included social researchers opposed to gay marriage, which reportedly helped lead to the publication of the controversial New Family Structures Study.

 The group has engaged in several activities in opposition to transgender rights, including hosting several anti-transgender rights events, developing and supporting legislation templates against transgender rights, and making claims about transgender youth healthcare and suicide rates based on internal research, which are contradicted by numerous peer-reviewed scientific studies.
 The Heritage Foundation–led initiative Project 2025 proposed LGBT-related policies, including the limiting of LGBT anti-discrimination protections, and a ban on transgender people from the military.

+In September 2025, the Heritage Foundation called on the Federal Bureau of Investigation to designate "Transgender Ideology-Inspired Violent Extremism" (TIVE) as a threat category for domestic terrorism.
+Using a dataset of eight shootings, it claimed that "50% of major (non-gang) school shootings since 2015" involved trans-related motives.
+This assertion was discredited by gun violence researchers and called "misleading by design, arbitrary in scope, and unscientific at its core."

+In July 2026, the Heritage Foundation partnered with Alliance Defending Freedom to represent a Colorado school district that was sued for removing books "primarily by or about LGBTQ people, people of color, or both" from its libraries.
+In Project 2025, the foundation wrote, "children suffer the toxic normalization of transgenderism with drag queens and pornography invading their school libraries."